Rabbit Vaccines

 - Rabbit Viral Haemorrhagic Disease-2 (RVHD-2)

-Your rabbits should have their first vaccine at around 5-7 weeks old, and then a booster every year to keep them protected.
-There is now a single vaccine for rabbits that protects against all three diseases.
+Your rabbits should have their first vaccine at around five weeks old, followed by a yearly booster to stay protected.

 Should I vaccinate my house rabbits?